smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 - Supporting onboarding of multiple tenants from different enterprises while ensuring confidentiality and full isolation across the tenants.

 The following figure shows the topology overview for the OpenNESS EMCO orchestration with edge and multiple clusters.
+It also shows an example of deploying SmartCity with EMCO.
+> **NOTE**: Smart City sample source code and documentation are available on [GitHub](https://github.com/OpenVisualCloud/Smart-City-Sample)
 ![OpenNESS EMCO](openness-emco-images/openness-emco-topology.png)

-_Figure - Topology Overview with OpenNESS EMCO_
+_Figure 1 - Topology Overview with OpenNESS EMCO_

-All the managed edge clusters and cloud clusters are connected with EMCO cluster through the WAN network.
+All the managed edge clusters and cloud clusters are connected with the EMCO cluster through the WAN network.
-- The central orchestration (EMCO) cluster installation can use [OpenNESS Central Orchestrator Flavor](../../flavors.md).
+- The central orchestration (EMCO) cluster installation can use the [OpenNESS Central Orchestrator Flavor](https://github.com/otcshare/specs/blob/master/doc/flavors.md).
-- The edge clusters in the diagram can be installed and provisioned by using [OpenNESS Media Analytics Flavor](../../flavors.md).
+- The edge clusters in the diagram can be installed and provisioned by using the [OpenNESS Media Analytics Flavor](https://github.com/otcshare/specs/blob/master/doc/flavors.md).
 - The cloud cluster in the diagram can be any type of cloud cluster, for example: Azure Cloud.
 - The composite application - SmartCity is composed of two parts: edge applications and cloud (web) applications.
   - The edge application executes media processing and analytics on multiple edge clusters to reduce latency.
   - The cloud application is like a web application for additional post-processing, such as calculating statistics and display/visualization on the cloud cluster side.
-  - An EMCO user can deploy the  SmartCity applications across the clusters.
-Besides that, EMCO supports override values, profiles for the operator to satisfy the need of deployments.
+  - The EMCO user can deploy the  SmartCity applications across the clusters.
+Besides that, EMCO allows the operator to override configurations and profiles to satisfy deployment needs.
-  - For more details, refer to [SmartCity Deployment Practise with EMCO](#smartcity-deployment-practise-with-emco).
+  - For more details, refer to [Practice with EMCO: SmartCity Deployment](#practice-with-emco-smartcity-deployment).

-This document aims to familiarize the user with [OpenNESS deployment flavor](../../flavors.md) for EMCO installation and provision, and provide instructions accordingly.
+This document aims to familiarize the user with [OpenNESS deployment flavor](https://github.com/otcshare/specs/blob/master/doc/flavors.md) for EMCO installation and provision, and provide instructions accordingly.
 ## EMCO Introduction
 ### EMCO Architecture
 The following diagram depicts a high level overview of the EMCO architecture.
 ![OpenNESS EMCO](openness-emco-images/openness-emco-arch.png)

-_Figure - EMCO Architecture_
+_Figure 2 - EMCO Architecture_
   - Cluster Registration Controller registers clusters by cluster owners.
   - Distributed Application Scheduler provides a simplified and extensible placement.
   - Network Configuration Management handles creation/management of virtual and provider networks.